 We need a roadmap to get there.
 We need directions from point A to point B, and we need to know CONFIDENTLY in our hearts that we will get where we want to be.
 A lot of you have already taken massive action at starting to work towards your goals; joined Equinox and potentially hired a trainer to guide you on your journey.
 Step 1: COMPLETE, well done.

 However, REAL Change starts with what you do Today.
 Tomorrow.
 The day after. & EVERY DAY after that.

 If you have the goal of making a massive physical or health transformation; for example, to lose a significant amount of weight, ask yourself how long it took to get to the place where you are today.
 Chances are, you didn’t gain the weight in the last 4 weeks, so it could be unrealistic to expect to lose it all within the next month.

 Habits vs. Rituals

-A Habit is an activity you have repeated often that it becomes automatic.
-There is very little energy or though that comes into it.
+A habit is an activity you have repeated often that becomes automatic.
+There is very little energy or thought that comes into it.
 You don’t do it because you want to, in fact, you don’t even question it.
-Brushing your teeth, snacking while preparing food, having something sweet after dinner, etc. etc.
+Brushing your teeth, snacking while preparing food, having something sweet after dinner, etc.

-A Ritual is the exact opposite of a Habit.
-A Ritual requires your full presence and attention.
+A ritual is the exact opposite of a habit.
+A ritual requires your full presence and attention.
 Rituals are sacred & powerful because they exceed what is being done presently.
 There’s intention, energy, and commitment behind them.
 There’s connection, awareness, and devotion.
-These are conscious acts that are being done with the confidence that it will have a positive impact in the future.
+These are conscious acts that are being done with the confidence that they will have a positive impact in the future.